Skill development is a necessity for every professional in the digital era.

 There you can get access to Linkedin Learning and various professional courses that can help you develop expertise in different fields.
 No matter what your occupation is, you can find a course on LinkedIn Learning (see also ‘Is LinkedIn Learning Worth It?‘).

 Getting a LinkedIn certification is relatively easy and quite inexpensive as well.

-To get started with LinkedIn Learning, you will first have to create an account.
+To get started with LinkedIn Learning (see also ‘What Is LinkedIn Learning?‘), you will first have to create a Linkedin Learning account.
 Once you get registered, you will have to select a few general skills you want to learn or are related to your professional field.